CiscoSecurity/tr-05-serverless-relay/README.md

 are interested in HS256.
 The algorithm requires to generate (and securely store somewhere) a 256-bit (i.e. 64-character) string a.k.a. the secret key.

-Once a secret key has been generated and used for encoding your third-party credentials into a JWT, the token has to be provided on each request to the application as the `Authorization: Bearer <JWT>` header (this will be automatically done for you if you create a corresponding module in Threat
+Once the secret key has been generated and used for encoding your third-party credentials into a JWT, the token has to be provided on each request to the application as the `Authorization: Bearer <JWT>` header (this will be automatically done for you if you create a corresponding module in Threat